keenode/silvvr/README.md

         npm install

-4. Run `gulp init` to initialize the project.
+4. Run `gulp favicons` to generate favicons from `app/assets/favicon.png`.

 5. Now run `gulp` --this will start **silvvr** in development mode.